roovyshapiro/VTiger_KPI_Dashboard/README.md

 Flower can be accessed locally at http://127.0.0.1:5555

 ### Changing Opportunity Sales Stages
 Unfortunately, there are many places where the sales stages are hard coded in.
-If your sales stages are different, you'll need to edit them in
+If your sales stages are different, you'll need to edit them in the sales opportunity model, In the task where the opportunities are saved to the django DB, in the sales view and in the sales html where they are displayed.
-- sales_dashboard/dashboard/models.py
+- VTiger_KPI_Dashboard/sales/models.py
-- sales_dashboard/dashboard/tasks.py
+- VTiger_KPI_Dashboard/sales/tasks.py
-- sales_dashboard/dashboard/templates/dashboard/dashboard.html
+- VTiger_KPI_Dashboard/sales/views.py

-This will hopefully be fixed in future iterations so that it doesn't matter which sales stages are set.
+- VTiger_KPI_Dashboard/sales/templates/sales/sales.html

 ### Changing the Points Calculation
 Currently, each phone call is worth 1 point, each Demo Scheduled is worth 5 points and each Demo Given is worth 10 points.
-To edit the score calculation, edit the values in  sales_dashboard/dashboard/models.calculate_scores() The values shown in the score_key in the HTML are static and have no bearing on the calculation.
+To edit the score calculation, edit the values in  VTiger_KPI_Dashboard/sales/views.py The values shown in the score_key in the HTML are static and have no bearing on the calculation.